megamattzilla/f5_terraform/nginx 101.md

 nginx 1.15.11 is the current release.
 Ubuntu default repo will commonly install an older version like 1.14.0.
 You can install the latest by adding a repo from Nginx or run via docker which uses the latest version be default.

 ### Configure Nginx
-Nginx can be configured as a web server hosting static or dynamic content, or perform load balancing.
+Nginx can be configured as a web server hosting static or dynamic content or perform load balancing.
 The same Nginx installation could be both a web server and load balancer on different ports or depending attributes such as HTTP host header.

 All configuration files for Nginx should be placed in `/etc/nginx/conf.d/`.
 By default, any configuration file located in this directory with a .conf extension will be loaded into Nginx on startup or by triggering a configuration reload with command `nginx -s reload`.